 - 1. Achieve a 98.7 percent fund utilization rate (cumulative loan agreements to the cumulative funds available for projects) for FY 2014. - 2.
-Continue to reduce the volume of paper based application, review, settlement and disbursement materials used to implement the CWSRF program via further implementation of the PENNVEST virtual office. - 3.
-Increase the availability and quality and reliability of information available to stakeholder parties via web based and other electronic means. - 4.
-Assure that approved projects make timely progress to construction completion, initiation of operations, and repayment.

-- 5. Continue to improve coordination of CWSRF financial assistance, planning, permitting and enforcement as well as non-point source management activities. - 6.
-Follow-up on recommendations found in the EPA Program Evaluation Reports and address any audit findings in an expeditious manner. - 7.
-Develop markets, and coordinate technical/funding efforts for the on-lot program, brown fields, abandoned mine drainage, grey fields and other non-point source related activities. - 8.
-Revise the attached Nonpoint Source Ranking frameworks to more effectively ensure long-term water quality benefits while promoting the long-term sustainability of the Commonwealth's water and wastewater systems. - 9.
-Develop a series of information documents and "Frequently Asked Questions" to replace the DEP program manual Document Number 381-5511-113, "Handbook for PENNVEST Wastewater Projects" to more accurately reflect current policies and procedures and post these documents on the DEP website for use by applicants. - 10.
-Finalize Attachment 6, the Nonpoint Source Program Manual and develop any additional help guides for the Nonpoint Source Program. - 11.
-Promulgate revised Chapter 963 PENNVEST regulations and eliminate Chapters 961 and 965. - 12.
-Revise and finalize the Operating Agreement (OA) between the Commonwealth of Pennsylvania and the U.S .EPA to more accurately reflect current policies and procedures. - 13.
-Continue to insure compliance with EPA regulations related to the Disadvantaged Business Enterprise (DBE) program.
-The DEP will negotiate the DBE firm fair share objective with the EPA Region 3 office.
-Each CWSRF project Borrower receives a copy of DEP's DBE guidance document, and they are informed that they must take the six affirmative steps to solicit M/WBE firms for participation in project work.
-DEP will continue to collect data on proposed and actual use of DBE firms by Borrowers on CWSRF loan projects and submit semi-annual reports to Region 3 on DBE firm procurement actions.
-DEP will utilize a series of information documents and help guides posted on the DEP website to insure continued compliance with EPA regulations promulgated in May 2008.
+Increase the availability and quality and reliability of information available to stakeholder parties via web based and other electronic means. - 3.
+Continue to improve coordination of CWSRF financial assistance, planning, permitting and enforcement activities as well as non-point source management activities among DEP, PENNVEST and other agencies, including the Public Utility Commission. - 4.
+Develop markets, and coordinate technical/funding efforts for the on-lot program, brown fields, abandoned mine drainage, grey fields and other non-point source related activities. - 5.
+Finalize revisions to Attachment 5, the Nonpoint Source Ranking framework, to more effectively ensure long-term water quality benefits while promoting the long-term sustainability of the Commonwealth's water and wastewater systems. - 6.
+Finalize Attachment 6, a ranking framework for stormwater projects to "manage, reduce, or recapture stormwater or subsurface drainage water", as defined by WRRDA.
+This is a new eligible activity for CWSRF funding. - 7.
+Finalize Attachment 7, the Nonpoint Source Program Manual and develop any additional help guides for the Nonpoint Source Program. - 8.
+Promulgate revised Chapter 963 PENNVEST regulations and eliminate Chapters 961 and 965.

-14. Continue to enhance the results of the Pennsylvania Gap Study by merging the results of this study with future Clean Water Needs Survey to further enhance the estimation of total infrastructure financing need in the Commonwealth.
+- 9. Revise and finalize the Operating Agreement (OA) between the Commonwealth of Pennsylvania and the U.S .EPA to more accurately reflect current policies and procedures. - 10.
+Update and finalize the description of the State Environmental Review Process (SERP) to cover enhancements to this process through the use of electronic resources. - 11.
+Continue to insure compliance with federal requirements related to Disadvantaged Business Enterprise (DBE) program, Davis Bacon, American Iron and Steel, and as defined in WRRDA. - 12.
+Continue to enhance the results of the Pennsylvania Gap Study by merging the results of this study with future Clean Water Needs Survey to further enhance the estimation of total infrastructure financing need in the Commonwealth.